 ETIQUETTE TIPS FOR SPECIAL MEETINGS

-There will be occasions where the local organization will conduct a special meeting to host IFBW officers, or other special guests, such as a guest speaker.
+There will be occasions where the local organization will conduct a special meeting to host IFBWC officers, or other special guests, such as a guest speaker.
 The following will be of assistance in ensuring that these special guests feel welcome and are properly introduced to local members and their invited guests.

 *Give special guests and guest speakers information about IFBWC: